 DANGEROUS PLAYGROUNDS FOR THE DAREDEVILS

 29. The Barrel of Fun: Another piece of old-school playground equipment that Darwined itself out of existence (1929)

 Barrel of fun?
-More like barrel leading to breaks and bumps and bruises.
+More like a barrel leading to breaks and bumps and bruises.

 30. Ring swings on old-fashioned playgrounds (1924)

-We love the kid hanging upside down, and hope recovery went well after one foot inevitably got stuck in a ring.
+We love the kid hanging upside down (she’s clearly having fun) but also hope recovery went well after one foot inevitably got stuck in a ring.